vmware-archive/AndroidIntelliJStarter/README.md

 Download the latest Mac SDK: http://developer.android.com/sdk/index.html

-Unzip the archive and move the android-sdk-mac_x86 dir to ~/android-sdk-mac_x86.
+Unzip the archive and move the android-sdk-macosx dir to ~/android-sdk-macosx.
-*This project assumes that android lives in ~/android-sdk-mac_x86*.
+*This project assumes that android lives in ~/android-sdk-macosx*.
 You will need to fix paths in several places if you choose a different location.

 Add the android tools to the PATH.

     # Note: change .bash_profile to .bashrc or something else if needed
-    echo 'export PATH="$PATH:$HOME/android-sdk-mac_x86/tools:$HOME/android-sdk-mac_x86/platform-tools"' >> $HOME/.bash_profile
+    echo 'export PATH="$PATH:$HOME/android-sdk-macosx/tools:$HOME/android-sdk-macosx/platform-tools"' >> $HOME/.bash_profile

 Open a new Terminal window and run `android`: